 Despite its name, “morning” sickness can happen at any time of the day.
 But when does morning sickness usually start, and what are its causes and treatments?
 These are some of the questions we will answer today, so read on.

-Medical researchers haven’t yet figured out exactly why morning sickness happens.
-However, the body’s reaction to the pregnancy hormone, hCG, has been suggested as a possible cause.
+Medical researchers haven’t figured out exactly why morning sickness happens.
+However, the body’s reaction to the pregnancy hormone human chorionic gonadotropin (hCG) has been suggested as a possible cause.
 This hormone is produced after the fertilized egg attaches to the lining of the uterus.

-However, some people don’t experience any symptoms of morning sickness at all.
-If you’re one of the 80%, though, some precautions and self-care tips can help manage and minimize the symptoms.
+However, some people don’t experience any symptoms of morning sickness.
+If you’re part of the 80 percent who does, though, some precautions and self-care tips can help manage the symptoms.
 Taking vitamin B6 during pregnancy can reduce the severity of morning sickness in some cases.

-Rising hCG levels: One of the possible reasons for morning sickness could be the body’s reaction to rising levels of the pregnancy hormone human chorionic gonadotropin, or hCG.
-This is the hormone that the body begins to produce after the fertilized egg attaches to the uterine lining.
+Rising hCG levels: One of the possible reasons for morning sickness could be the body’s reaction to increasing levels of the pregnancy hormone hCG.
+The body begins to produce this hormone after the fertilized egg attaches to the uterine lining.
 Nausea and vomiting linked to morning sickness may show that your body is trying to adjust to the changing hormones.

-Every woman’s pregnancy is different, and so is their morning sickness, varying in its severity from mild to extreme.
-For some women, the symptoms might include mild nausea and stomach discomfort a few times a day.
-On the other hand, about 1% of women face extremely severe morning sickness symptoms and are diagnosed with a condition known as hyperemesis gravidarum.
-In this condition, women experience severe nausea, frequent vomiting, weight loss, and electrolyte imbalances.
+Everyone’s pregnancy is different, and so their morning sickness varies in severity from mild to extreme.
+For some people, the symptoms might include mild nausea and stomach discomfort a few times a day.
+About 1 percent of pregnant people experience extremely severe morning sickness symptoms and are diagnosed with a condition known as hyperemesis gravidarum.
+People with hyperemesis gravidarum experience severe nausea, frequent vomiting, weight loss, and electrolyte imbalances.

 How to treat morning sickness